whawty/auth/doc/SCHEMA.md

 You may want to take a look at [whawty.groups](https://github.com/whawty/groups) if you need an authorization database.

-The directory may also contains a `.tmp` directory: agents that update the whawty.auth base must perform file modifications atomically by writing new files, with a random name, in that directory, then atomically moving them to their final destination.
+The directory may also contain a `.tmp` directory: agents that update the whawty.auth base must perform file modifications atomically by writing new files, with a random name, in that directory, then atomically moving them to their final destination.
 As such, `.tmp`